open-contracting/infrastructure/docs/guidance/example.md

 ```

 ### Documents

 The `documents` array is used to provide information and links to documents and documentation relating to the project.
 During different phases of the project, different document types are expected.

 In this example, an environmental impact assessment is provided.
-The `documentType` field is used to categorise the document against the [document type codelist](../../../../reference/codelists/#documenttype).
+The `documentType` field is used to categorize the document against the [Document Type codelist](../../../../reference/codelists/#documenttype).

 ```eval_rst